YarkoL/yarkol.github.io/_posts/2017-05-18-my-first-blog-post.markdown

 Mostly I will be jotting down and taking notes of what kind of development-related stuff I've been doing, so if I have to do it again, I have a ready reference for it.
 Hopefully that will save someone else's time too.
 Ok, so how about if I start off with telling you how I set up this blog.

-I've had this github.io site for some time already, so I picture me looking for some lightweight, easy to maintain blogging system to run on it.
+I've had this github.io site for some time already, so picture me looking for some lightweight, easy to maintain blogging system to run on it.
 Well, it looks like [Jekyll](https://jekyllrb.com/) is the thing.
-Check out [this excellent article](https://briancaffey.github.io/2016/03/17/jekyll-tutorial.html) first, otherwise what follows may be a little hard to understand.
+But it's a little confusing for an old fogey like me to get a grip on these things.
+This [article](https://briancaffey.github.io/2016/03/17/jekyll-tutorial.html) gave me a glimmer of understanding, but those instructions aren't up-to-date anymore!

+Anyway, that first step.
 To get Jekyll, I need to use _gem_, the Ruby package manager.
 I'm not familiar with ruby, and I don't have it on my Ubuntu 16.10 machine.

 Of course my first impulse is to use _sudo apt-get install ruby_ and that seems to work just fine, but then, when I type